msb002/Acquisition/README.md

 For `Chassis_Sensors.vi`, press stop in `Chassis_Sensors.vi`, not the individual sensor VIs that pop up.
 * `Chassis_Sensors.vi` can take some time to shut down, as any DAQmx-based VIs need to do a file conversion from the raw DAQmx tdms file to a npdtms-readable tdms file.

 Raw Data is saved in `Z:Data\Raw Data`.
-Raw data then undergoes  before being moved onto your personal computer for analysis.
+Raw data then undergoes post processing before being moved onto your personal computer for analysis.

 [Click here to read the instructions for post processing](https://github.com/MHDLab/PostProcessor)